 But sometimes it isn’t about price or value.
 Sometimes your prospects will use the pricing objection to hide their real concerns.
 The first thing you need to do when you hear the pricing objection is find out what’s really going on.

 Whenever a prospect throws out the idea of getting a discount before they even try your product, don't give in.
-Instead, refocus the conversation on what matters most: your product.
-And even more importantly, the value it'll create for your prospect.
+Instead, refocus the conversation on what matters most: your product, and even more importantly, the value it will create for your prospect.

 Instead of engaging in cumbersome discount negotiations, use this technique to weed out bad fits, and demonstrate value to prospective customers.